 |

-Abundance | ABUNDANCE: Common to abundant in the mountains; less numerous, but certainly common, downstate.
-Much more numerous in NC than the Spring Azure, and probably also the Holly Azure.
+Abundance | ABUNDANCE: Common to abundant in the Mountains; less numerous, but certainly common, downstate.
+Much more numerous in NC than the Spring Azure, though presumably outnumbered by the Holly Azure in the spring season in parts of the Coastal Plain.
 Abundance in early to mid-spring needs further elucidation, but seemingly reasonably common in spring.
-Formerly believed to be scarce in the "spring" brood, but such is not the case (at least now), and many records previously considered in the past as Spring Azure are probably better assigned to Summer Azure.
+Formerly believed to be scarce in the "spring" brood, but such is not the case (at least now), and many records previously considered in the past as Spring Azure are probably better assigned to Summer Azure based on review of photographs.

 |

 Flight | FLIGHT PERIOD: Three to possibly four broods.
 Recent evidence (Pavulaan, pers. comm.) has shown there to be an early spring brood, of unknown flight spread and abundance, in NC.
 The first flight is from mid-February into late April or early May, generally starting before the first brood of Spring Azure.
 The main broods occur after the single brood of Spring Azure and Holly Azure have finished.
 The main flights in the Coastal Plain occur between late April and mid-September, and in the Piedmont between early May and late September.
-In the mountains, the main flights occur from early or mid-May to late September.
+In the Mountains, the main flights occur from early or mid-May to late September.
 Two broods occur within these flight dates.

 |

-Habitat | HABITAT: This species is very widespread, and it is found in wooded areas and in wood margins.
+Habitat | HABITAT: This species is very widespread, and it is found in wooded areas and in wood margins, especially in and near deciduous forests.
 It often occurs in more open areas than the other azure species.
+However, in the Coastal Plain, it typically does not occur in numbers in forests dominated by broadleaf evergreens, such as pocosins and bay forests.

 |